SteffenCzolbe/DeepSimRegistration/README.md

 ## DeepSim: Semantic similarity metrics for learned image registration

+NeurIPS workshop on Medical Imaging, 2020.
 Oral presentation (top 10% of submissions).
 Included initial concept and use of a segmentation model for feature extraction.
 Cite as:

 ```
 @article{czolbe2020deepsim,